jeffmm/pybind11_demo/README.md

 // names need not be different, but they are here for added clarity.
 PYBIND11_MODULE(py_lib, m) {
     m.doc() = R"pbdoc(
     This is my module docstring.
     )pbdoc";

     // Reference a function named my_func defined in my_lib.hpp to create a Python
     // function py_lib.py_func
     m.def("py_func", &my_func,
         R"pbdoc(
         This is the docstring for function py_func.

         Args:
-        x: Description of arg x.
+            x: Description of argument x.

-    Returns:
-        Return value description.
+            y: Description of argument y, defaults to 1.
         )pbdoc",
-    // Define arguments and their defaults.
+        // Define function arguments and defaults values py::arg("x"), py::arg("y") = 1
-    py::arg("x"));
+    );

     // Reference a class named MyClass defined in my_lib.hpp to create a Python
     // class py_lib.PyClass